Eschatologue/CM_wiki/docs/class/barbarian/index.md

 You have honed new ways to attack furiously.
 The following effects are now among your Brutal Strike options.

-- **Staggering Blow.** The target has Disadvantage on the next saving throw it makes, and it can’t make Opportunity Attacks until the start of your next turn.
+- **Staggering Blow.** The target has Disadvantage on the next saving throw it makes, and it can't make Opportunity Attacks until the start of your next turn.
-- **Sundering Blow.** Your blow leaves an opening in the creature’s defense for an ally until the start of your next turn.
+- **Sundering Blow.** Your blow leaves an opening in the creature's defense for an ally until the start of your next turn.
 The next attack roll made by another creature against the target gains a bonus to that roll equal to your Rage Damage.

 ## Level 15: Persistent Rage

 When you roll Initiative, you can regain all expended uses of Rage.
-After you regain uses of Rage in this way, you can’t do so again until you finish a Long Rest.
+After you regain uses of Rage in this way, you can't do so again until you finish a Long Rest.

 In addition, your Rage is so fierce that it now lasts for 10 minutes without you needing to do anything to extend it from round to round.
 The Rage ends early if you have the Unconscious, not the Incapacitated, condition or don Heavy Armor.